-Policy on Spheres of Influence (Preliminary Draft Presented: August 6, 2018; Revised Draft Presented: March 11, 2019Proposed for Adoption: February 1, 2021)
+Policy on Spheres of Influence

+(First Draft Presented on August 6, 2018; Second Draft Presented on March 11, 2019; Third Draft Presented on February 1, 2021; Fourth Draft Proposed on June 7, 2021)

 I. BACKGROUND

 The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000, beginning with California Government Code (G.C.) §56425, requires the Local Agency Formation Commission (LAFCO or "Commission") to establish and maintain spheres of influence for all local agencies within its jurisdiction.
 A sphere of influence (SOI) is defined by statute as a "plan for the probable physical boundary and service area of a local government agency as determined by the commission" (G.C. §56076).
 Every determination made by LAFCO shall be consistent with the SOIs of the local agencies affected by that determination (G.C. §56375.5).
 The Commission encourages cities, towns, and the County of Napa ("County") to meet and agree to SOI changes.
 The Commission shall give "great weight" to these agreements to the extent they are consistent with its policies (G.C. §56425(b) and (c)).
 Local agency SOIs are established and changed in part based on information in municipal service reviews, including adopted determinative statements and recommendations (G.C. §56430).